CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 Deletes the specified task from the todolist. <br>
 Format: `delete INDEX [PARAMETER]...`

-> Deletes the task at the specified `INDEX`. <br>
+> * Deletes the task at the specified `INDEX`. <br>
  * The index refers to the index number shown in the last task listing. <br>
  * Index **should include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
  * Notice that input only a positive integer without the type of task will by default be taken as a deadline task index.

-Examples:
+Example:

 * `list`<br>
   `delete f2`<br>